Nonprofit organizations or associations organized and conducted for nonsectarian purposes.

 (C) If a nonprofit organization allows community outreach groups to use its facilities free of charge, it must maintain records identifying the community outreach groups that used the exempt property and the number of hours each group used the exempt property.
-The value of this use will be calculated by multiplying the number of hours, or any portion of an hour, the facility is used by these groups times the usual and customary charge the nonprofit organization, association, or corporation charges to rent its facility to any other group.
+The value of this use will be calculated by taking the number of hours or any portion of an hour, the facility is used by these groups and multiplying it by the customary charge the nonprofit organization, association, or corporation charges to rent its facility to any other group.

-(c) Property used by a fraternal organization or association for fraternal purposes does not qualify for an exemption under this section.
+(c) Fraternal organizations.
+Property used by a fraternal organization or association for fraternal purposes does not qualify for an exemption under this rule.

-(d) If any portion of the organization's or association's property is used for a commercial rather than a nonprofit, nonsectarian exempt purpose that portion must be segregated and taxed.
+(d) Nonqualifying property.
+If any portion of the organization's or association's property is used for a commercial rather than a nonprofit, nonsectarian exempt purpose, then that portion will not qualify for this exemption and must be segregated from property used for exempt purposes.

-(e) The sale of donated merchandise shall not be considered a commercial use of the property if the proceeds are dedicated to the exempt purpose associated with the nonprofit, nonsectarian organization or association.
+(e) Selling donated merchandise.
+The sale of donated merchandise is considered an exempt use of the property if the proceeds are dedicated to the exempt purpose associated with the nonprofit, nonsectarian organization or association.
 For example, thrift store operations that are restricted to the sale of "donated merchandise" will not jeopardize this exemption if the claimant can verify the proceeds are directed to an exempt purpose.

 (4) Additional requirements.

-Any organization or association that applies for a property tax exemption under this section must also comply with the provisions of WAC 458-16-165
+Any organization or association that applies for a property tax exemption under this rule must also comply with the provisions of WAC 458-16-165

 .
 WAC 458-16-165